 XTB and Pepperstone offer a similar selection of risk management features.
 Both brokers provide negative balance protection to European and UK customers, with a range of order types available to all traders.
 Limit and stop-loss orders can be placed on MT4, with trailing stop-loss orders available on both MT5 and xStation 5.
-As both brokers offer the same order types and NBP, they tie in regards to risk management tools.
+As both brokers offer the same order types and NBP, they tie in with regards to risk management tools.

 Pepperstone charges no deposit fees for bank transfer, credit card, debit card and e-wallet payment methods.
 Depending on where you reside – Visa, Mastercard, bank transfer, Neteller, Skrill, PayPal, POLi, BPay and UnionPay payment options are available.
 The same methods are available for withdrawing funds, yet if you are based outside Australia or Europe, a $20 withdrawal fee will apply.